The Distributed Discrete Gaussian Mechanism for Federated Learning with Secure Aggregation: Main Results

 \begin{thm}[Privacy of Our Algorithm] Let $c, d, \gamma, \beta, \sigma$ be the parameters of Algorithm \ref{alg:client} and $n$ the number of trustworthy clients.
 Define

-Then Algorithm \ref{alg:client} satisfies $\frac12 \varepsilon^2$-concentrated differential privacy,\footnote{See Section or \citet{BunS16} for a formal definition.
-Note that this is with respect to the addition or removal of an individual, not replacement (which would double the $\varepsilon$ parameter).
+Then Algorithm \ref{alg:client} satisfies $\frac12 \varepsilon^2$-concentrated differential privacy,\footnote{\ificml See the supplementary material or \citet{BunS16} for a formal definition. \fi Note that this is with respect to the addition or removal of an individual, not replacement (which would double the $\varepsilon$ parameter).
 To keep $n$ fixed, we could define addition/removal to simply zero-out the relevant vectors.} assuming that secure aggregation only reveals the sum $z=(\sum_i^n z_i \!\mod{m}) \in \mathbb{Z}_m^d$ to the privacy adversary. \end{thm}

 We remark on the parameters of the theorem: To first approximation, $\varepsilon \approx \frac{c}{\sqrt{n}\sigma}$.
 This is because the input vectors are clipped to have norm $c$ and then each client adds (discrete) Gaussian noise with variance $\approx \sigma^2$.
-The noise added to the sum thus has variance $\approx n \cdot \sigma^2$.
+The noise added to the sum thus has variance $\approx n \sigma^2$.
 However, there are two additional effects to account for: First, randomized rounding can increase the norm from $c$ to $\Delta_2$ and this becomes the sensitivity bound that we use for the privacy analysis.
 Second, the sum of $n$ discrete Gaussians is \emph{not} a discrete Gaussian, but it is close; $\tau$ bounds the max divergence between the sum of $n$ discrete Gaussians each with scale parameter $\sigma/\gamma$ and one discrete Gaussian with scale parameter $\sqrt{n} \sigma / \gamma$.

-Note that $\frac12\varepsilon^2$-concentrated DP \cite{BunS16} is equivalent to satisfying $\left(\alpha, \frac12\varepsilon^2\alpha\right)$-R\'enyi DP \cite{mironov2017renyi} simultaneously for all $\alpha>1$.
-Concentrated DP can be converted to the more standard approximate differential privacy \cite{,CanonneKS20}: For any $\delta>0$, $\frac12\varepsilon^2$-concentrated DP implies $\left( \varepsilon_{\text{aDP}}(\delta), \delta\right)$-DP, where
+\ifarxiv Note that $\frac12\varepsilon^2$-concentrated DP \cite{dwork2016concentrated, BunS16} is equivalent to satisfying $\left(\alpha, \frac12\varepsilon^2\alpha\right)$-R\'enyi DP \cite{mironov2017renyi} simultaneously for all $\alpha>1$.
+Concentrated DP can be converted to the more standard approximate differential privacy \cite{,CanonneKS20}: For any $\delta>0$, $\frac12\varepsilon^2$-concentrated DP implies $\left( \varepsilon_{\text{aDP}}(\delta), \delta\right)$-DP, where \ificml